Milovan1995/Milovan1995/README.md

 # Hello!

-I'm a front-end developer from Podgorica, Montenegro.
+I'm a software developer from Podgorica, Montenegro.
+Currently working as a front-end developer

 ## Technologies